Effects of the entropy source on Monte Carlo simulations: Conclusions

 In this work, we assessed the effect of various entropy sources on the outcomes of stochastic simulations.
 Herein, we assembled a test suite based on Monte Carlo simulations, and a palette of statistical tests, with varying underlying assumptions, to compare a quantum random number generator (QRNG) to pseudo-random number generators (PRNGs) in serial and parallel processes.
 Stochastic estimation of $\pi$ was chosen due to its simplicity and availability of an exact solution.
 Using the simple $\pi/4$ estimate (method A) and testing the hypothesis that the median of the data is $\pi$, we observed a rejection after $\sim 1.14\cdot 10^6$ samples when utilising the MT PRNG.
 In contrast the QRNG passed the test even at $2.8\cdot 10^6$ samples.
 We thus conclude that a higher accuracy can be achieved when using the QRNG.

 Likewise, using Buffon's needle experiment, we demonstrated that the QRNG results pass the t-test (hypothesis: mean = $\pi$, data normally distributed) for sample sizes up to $4.54\times$ larger than those achieved by the parallel PRNG, thus resulting in a $\sim2\times$ better approximation of $\pi$.
 If the limit is relaxed to $1/\sqrt{N}$, QRNG permits up to $3.16\times$ larger samples, resulting in an up to $2.9\times$ better approximation.
 In the process, we have demonstrated the capability of this method to distinguish the effects of points-per-sample $M$ and sample number $N$, which is not commonly found in the literature.
 We have also shown that the use of a QRNG results in better approximations (lower approximation errors) for sub-optimal parameter choices ($N\gg M$), enabling large reductions ($\sim 8\times$) of the number of samples without loss of accuracy.
+Finally, we demonstrated that comparisons of the effects of QRNGs and PRNGs on MC simulations should be performed with industry-standard PRNGs (e.g. Mersenne Twister or recommended pPRNGs).
 Additionally, based on a uniformity analysis, we assessed differences in the random sampling underpinning the MC simulations: our findings suggest that the QRNG, especially at small sample sizes, offers a better dispersion of samples than the PRNG indicating a tendency of the QRNG towards more uniformly distributed samples, closely matching theoretical expectation.